RAS598-2025-S-Team06/RAS598-2025-S-Team06.github.io/docs/index.md

 **Professor:** Daniel Aukes <br>

 ### **Introduction**
-As a variety of robots are been increasingly used in manufacutring settings, we are inspired to create a mininal project that covers the three aspects of automated manufacturing: application, collaboration ,and simulation.
-In real-world warehouse, mobile robots transport items, while robotic arms handle detailed tasks like pick & place, sorting and assembly.
+As a variety of robots are being increasingly used in manufacturing settings, we are inspired to create a minimal project that covers the three aspects of automated manufacturing: application, collaboration, and simulation.
+In a real-world warehouse, mobile robots transport items, while robotic arms handle detailed tasks like picking & placing, sorting, and assembly.
 In this project we will leverage **ROS 2 for communication, SLAM for navigation (TurtleBot), and Gazebo for simulation.**  We will be integrating a **TurtleBot 4 Lite** and a **UR5 robotic arm** for object transport and manipulation.
-We would also like to dig into the concept of creating digital twins to simulate the behavior of each robot and further verify it with the real world scenario.
+We would also like to dig into the concept of creating digital twins to simulate the behavior of each robot and further verify it with a real-world scenario.

 **Research Question**
-*"A minimal automated manufactuing setting including a object transporting robot, object manipulating robot arm, and a real-time simulation."*
+*"A minimal automated manufacturing setting including an object transporting robot, object manipulating robot arm, and a real-time simulation."*

 **Sample Figure**
 The following image is created by AI just for explanation purposes.